-In the link below is a list of options that I put together last year, along with some notes.
+In the link below is a list of options that I put together when we were discussing what to do about enrollment growth at the middle school level, along with some notes.
 These are options that were communicated to me either at a public meeting, through e-mail, or in a private conversation.
 It was meant to be an aggregation of all the options that people had mentioned, regardless of price or practical considerations.
 Since then several more ideas have surfaced at the Enrollment Task Force meetings (including building a 6th grade at the Crusher lot, bussing Thompson kids to Peirce, and keeping the modulars at Stratton for several more years to handle overflow at other schools).
 The forecast numbers listed here are the older numbers from Dr. McKibben we received this summer.
 Otherwise, the document is still useful.

 At this time I think it is helpful to focus on options to handle our middle school enrollment challenges, and to include some tentative information about timelines and estimated costs.
 Here I include very rough estimates of what each option might cost.
 The Facilities Subcommittee (a subcommittee of the School Committee) is putting together a report with better numbers to bring to the next Enrollment Task Force meeting on February 23rd.
 The options currently under consideration include the following:

 - 8th Grade to the H.S. (either in its own building, or in a building with 9th grade)

 - Permanent addition at Ottoson that involves the Crusher wooded lot